JuliaAttic/CUDNN.jl/README.md

 ## Other Tensor Functions

-`cudnnTransformTensor(alpha::Number, src::CudaArray, beta::Number,
+`cudnnTransformTensor(alpha::Number, src::AbstractCudaArray, beta::Number,
-dest::CudaArray)` computes alpha * src + beta * dest and places the
+dest::AbstractCudaArray)` computes alpha * src + beta * dest and places the
 result in dest.
 Both beta and dest are optional and are set to 0 and ones(src) respectively if not specified.

-`cudnnSetTensor(src::CudaArray, value::Number)` sets each element of
+`cudnnSetTensor(src::AbstractCudaArray, value::Number)` sets each element of
 the src tensor to value.  `fill!(src, value)` is defined to call this function.

-`cudnnScaleTensor(src::CudaArray, alpha::Number)` scales each element
+`cudnnScaleTensor(src::AbstractCudaArray, alpha::Number)` scales each element
 of the src tensor with alpha.  `scale!(src, alpha)` is defined to call this function.